 Students who wish to appeal a final grade must first contact the course instructor.
 If the matter cannot be resolved through the instructor, the student may appeal in writing to the appropriate school dean.
 If resolution is not reached at that time, the student may appeal in writing to the Associate Provost.
-An Academic Grievance Committee may be convened to hear a grade appeal before a recommendation is made to the president for review by the president or his designee.
+An Academic Grievance Committee may be convened to review a grade appeal before a recommendation is made to the Provost for review.